A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Introduction

 \section{Introduction}

-The lion and man problem, which goes back to R. Rado, is one of the most challenging pursuit-evasion games and can be described as follows: a lion and a man move in a circular arena with equal maximum speeds.
-If the arena is viewed as a closed disc, the positions of the lion and of the man are regarded as two points (considering the initial position of the lion at the center of the disc) and the lion moves so that the center of the disc, its position and the one of the man are collinear in this order, can the lion catch the man?
-A detailed discussion of the solution to this problem can be found in \cite{Cr64,Li86,Na07}.
+The lion and man problem, which goes back to R. Rado, is one of the most challenging pursuit-evasion games.
+In the inspiring book {\it Littlewood's Miscellany} \cite{Li86} it is described as follows: \begin{quotation} \sl A lion and a man in a closed circular arena have equal maximum speeds.
+What tactics should the lion employ to be sure of his meal? \end{quotation} A detailed discussion of the solution to this problem can be found in \cite{Cr64,Li86,Na07}.
 Very similar problems have appeared under different names in the literature (e.g. the robot and the rabbit \cite{H69} or the cop and the robber \cite{AF84}).

 The analysis of the lion and man game is closely tied to the geometric structure of the domain where the game is played.
-This fact, as well as the potential applications in different fields such as robotics \cite{BH10}, biology \cite{BBH08} and random processes \cite{BBK13,BBK14}, have given rise to several variants of this game, both continuous \cite{BLW12} and discrete (the discrete version is attributed to D. Gales, see \cite{S01} for more details).
+This fact, as well as the potential applications in different fields such as robotics \cite{BH10}, biology \cite{BBH08}, and random processes \cite{BBK13,BBK14}, have given rise to several variants of this game, both continuous \cite{BLW12} and discrete (the discrete version is attributed to D. Gales, see \cite{S01} for more details).
 Such games involve one or more evaders in a fixed domain being hunted by one or more pursuers who win the game if certain appropriate capture criteria are satisfied.
 Such criteria may be physical capture (the pursuers move to the location of the evaders) or $\eps$-capture \cite{AGR92} (the pursuers get within a distance less than $\eps$ to the evaders).
+Another very important feature in the game is the possibility of assuming different degrees of freedom in the movement of the lion.